 Place cards get preset at the guest place setting, they assign which seat a guest is to sit at.
 Best practices: anything preset requires an extensive room layout with first and last names listed (middle initial if there are any juniors in your family).
 This takes time to set up, so ensure your timeline allows for it.
 Also be mindful of the weather.
 Wind may blow away paper so ensure they are properly weighted.

 In lieu of including your head table place cards on the place card table you can opt to preset them.
 This makes sense since you likely want your bridal party to sit in specific seats.
 Include a chart, with marked orientation, and have your planner preset these cards.

-IMAGE 1 by Aqua Fox, A Vintage Touch Weddings, Leslee + Billy.
-IMAGE 2 by Kelly Birch, A Vintage Touch Weddings, Carrie + Dave.
+IMAGE 1 by Aqua Fox, Oliver and Grace Event Studios, Leslee + Billy.
+IMAGE 2 by Kelly Birch, Oliver and Grace Event Studios, Carrie + Dave.
 IMAGE 3 by Kristina Lorraine Photography, DIY, Nicole + Luke.
-IMAGE 4 by Janelle Elise Photography, A Vintage Touch Weddings, Megan + Corey.
-IMAGE 5 by Allison Hopperstad Photography, A Vintage Touch Weddings, Jade + Seth.
+IMAGE 4 by Janelle Elise Photography, Oliver and Grace Event Studios, Megan + Corey.
+IMAGE 5 by Allison Hopperstad Photography, Oliver and Grace Event Studios, Jade + Seth.

 I’m hoping by now you’ve got a good grasp on how you are going to communicate to your guests where they will be sitting, here are a few layouts and best practices for using them.

 Cards attached to mason jars | Silverwood Park | Mike weds Cat.

 Table icon pictures were printed on wine bottles.
 Mike and Cat chose to display a larger version of this layout, on an easel next to the place card table.

 Best practices: assign someone to stand by the sign and assist guests.
 Have cocktail hour in the same room as dinner seating to allow plenty of time for guests to find their tables.